alexander9856/Ecommerce-Store/README.md

 - sort products
 - filter products by 2 criterias - color and price
 - see more items when you click Load More
-- add to cart an item
+- add to cart
 - scroll to top

 # 💻Technologies

  - ReactJS
- - Chaka UI
+ - Chakra UI
  - Cypress

 # 👀Screenshots